adu3110/E--Guzzle/README.md

 # E--Guzzle
-E-Guzzle is an app to find near by electric vehicle charging station.
 E-Guzzle is your guide to refuelling or recharging your Eco-Friendly Vehicle wherever you are in India.
 It finds you the electric vehicle charging stations nearby.

 I have used javascript, CSS and have deployed it using Android studio.